wravoc/harden-freebsd/README.md

 * `net.inet.ip.redirect = 0`
     * Disallow ICMP host redirects
 * `net.inet.tcp.always_keepalive = 0`
-    * Disallow keeping open idle TCP connections
+    * Disallow keeping open idle TCP connections.
+This may need to be changed if you are serving
 * `net.inet.tcp.blackhole = 2` +(UDP)[(*)](https://man.freebsd.org/cgi/man.cgi?query=blackhole)
     * Packets that are received on a closed port will not initiate a reply
 * `net.inet.tcp.path_mtu_discovery = 0` [(*)](https://man.freebsd.org/cgi/man.cgi?query=tcp&sektion=4)
     * Disallows TCP to determine the minimum MTU size on any network that is currently in the path between two hosts
 * `net.inet.icmp.drop_redirect = 1`
     * Pairs with rc.conf startup, as once enabled, it is then set
+* `net.inet6.icmp6.rediraccept = 0`
+    * Disable ping IPv6 redirection mitigating ICMP attacks
+    * Set to 1 if using FreeBSD as network appliance
 * `hw.mds_disable = 3` [(*)](https://www.kernel.org/doc./html/latest/arch/x86/mds.html)
     * Enable Microarchitectural Data Sampling Mitigation version `VERW`
     * Change value to `3` (AUTO) if using a Hypervisor without MDS Patch